Aragon-Joaquin/Chat-Application/README.md

 > [!NOTE]
 > Updating this readme when the project it's almost done.

+#### things to remember:

+- Make a table for user logouts & expiration tokens
+- Hash passwords.

 ## ℹ **General info:**

 - **Expected time**: Until (5/1/2025 MM-DD-YY)